benjaminion/upgrading-ethereum-book/src/book.md

 It is also possible to make top-up deposits for pre-existing validators.
 Anyone may do this for any validator.
 Top-up deposits have exactly the same structure as normal deposits, except that the top-up deposit's BLS signature is not checked, and the withdrawal credentials are ignored.

 The minimum top-up amount is 1&nbsp;ETH.
 One might wish to send a top-up if a validator's effective balance has dropped below the maximum of 32&nbsp;ETH.
 Since most rewards are proportional to effective balance, such a validator will be under-performing.
 For example, with a 31&nbsp;ETH effective balance your expected rewards will be reduced by around 3%, and topping up to maintain a 32&nbsp;ETH effective balance might be worthwhile.
-Not many top-ups have been performed to date, but there are a some [examples](https://etherscan.io/tx/0x3e68702566edee0061344eb99c484b4fac8800db082980bb6027d1dca09f5812).
+Not many top-ups have been performed to date, but there are some [examples](https://etherscan.io/tx/0x3e68702566edee0061344eb99c484b4fac8800db082980bb6027d1dca09f5812).

 As noted earlier, it is possible to build up a validator's stake over time, with an initial deposit that's less than 32&nbsp;ETH, followed by one or more top-up deposits.
 The validator will become active when its effective balance reaches 32&nbsp;ETH.
 However, if you plan to do this, watch out for a tricky [edge case](/part2/incentives/balances/#an-edge-case) involving hysteresis when the final top-up is 1&nbsp;ETH.